 4. Develop a design framework

 Via a process akin to design-driven innovation, I frame your industry category in terms of its product futures.
-Design-driven innovation is not a product development methodology, like “lean” (which is overrated anyhow).
-It is an attempt to unveil the actual meaning of a current product and/or intended innovation in the mind of the market.
+This is an attempt to unveil the actual meaning of a current product and/or intended innovation in the mind of the market.
 For example, perhaps a financial loan product is really an “insurance policy” in the mind of its users.
 In which case, the “insurance properties” of that product might become its design-driven purpose.
-This might entail looking more broadly at the theme of “insurance” (as a set of user mental states) and seeing how it might be re-imagined via the use of computational technologies.
-This approach typically reveals a set of possible product strategies.
+This might entail looking more broadly at the theme of “insurance” and seeing how it might be re-imagined via the use of computational technologies, if applicable.
+This approach reveals a set of possible product strategies to frame the innovation.

-Finally, I synthesize the digital landscape and product strategy framework in order to describe a set of digitally-native strategic futures and tangible actions to get there.
+Finally, I synthesize the digital landscape and design framework in order to describe a set of digitally-native strategic futures and tangible actions to get there.
 To be clear, I seldom make strong recommendations at this point as it causes a bias in the process.
 Rather, I aim to expose a set of proposals via what I call “pillars of change”.
 These are themes around which an actual strategy might be constructed to make use of the specific product/tech proposals.
 It is seldom my place to state a strategy, but rather to suggest what it could be given the above synthesis.